BestReviews is reader-supported and may earn an affiliate commission. Details

 Easy to clean.
 Quiet with a low profile.
 Uses very little water but still has a powerful flush.
-Pairs with bidet from same maker (separate purchase).
+Pairs with a bidet from the same maker (separate purchase).

 The toilet is very heavy and may be difficult to install.